deepanshs/mrsimulator/docs/getting_started_ethanol.rst

 Visualizing the dataset
 -----------------------
-Now that we have our data, let’s plot the spectrum using matplotlib!
+Now that we have our data, let’s plot the spectrum using matplotlib.

 .. plot::
     :format: doctest